WVURAIL/dspira-lessons/tools/README.md

 ```bash
 pip install playwright && playwright install chromium
 ```

+It also needs the internet, which it did not before the move to the Design
+System: the stylesheet and the fonts load from designsystem.wvu.edu and use.typekit.net, and a page measured without them is not the page a visitor gets.
+The same goes for `check_contrast.py` below.

 Horizontal overflow is the quietest layout bug there is.
 Nothing errors, the page looks right on the machine it was written on, and on a phone the whole